arunav11/Synthetiseur_de_texte/README.md

 </div>

 # Motivation
 <i> During the global paendamic students attended online classes instead of physical classes.But due to network issues all were not able to follow what was being taught in the class.
-So to overcome we came with Synthetiseur_de_texte.Technology can never take place of the teacher but stil we tried to bridge the gap as much as possible.</i>
+So to overcome we came up with Synthetiseur_de_texte.Technology can never take place of the teacher but stil we tried to bridge the gap as much as possible.</i>

 # Key features
 **Recorded lectures** can be provided which are then converted into summary for quick **revision**.